 CRS in Serbia

 Serbia is one of the countries to emerge from the breakup of the former Yugoslavia.
-It has the highest number of displaced people in Europe.
-The unemployment rate hovers around 20%.
+It has the highest number of internally displaced people in Europe, over 200 thousand.
+The unemployment rate hovered around 15% at the end of 2016.

-CRS works to meet the needs of vulnerable refugees, displaced people, victims of gender-based violence, ethnic minorities, children and people with disabilities who were neglected after the violent breakup of Yugoslavia.
+CRS works to meet the emergency needs of vulnerable refugees from the Middle East – Syria, Iraq, Afghanistan — and refugees from Asia and Africa transiting or sheltered in Serbia.
+The country program also provides protection and livelihoods for displaced persons and refugees from countries of former Yugoslavia, assists victims of gender-based violence, ethnic minorities, elderly, children and other vulnerable people who were neglected after the violent breakup of Yugoslavia.

 Country News and Stories